8_The Scene Graph

 The position

-which inserts values into a NDArray matrix.
+setter uses standard array notation to insert values into a NDArray matrix.

 In this way, we can directly set the position of an object without applying a translation matrix.